0

 Offsetting Food Delivery App Costs

 Given the additional costs that come with food delivery app partnerships, it is only normal to think twice before jumping on the bandwagon.
-But that indecision should not be based off the fact that these platforms take away from one’s revenue because they are not actually meant to serve as primary revenue channels.
+But that indecision should not be based on the fact that these platforms take away from one’s revenue because they are not actually meant to serve as primary revenue channels.

 Perhaps in the short term they can provide a sense of profitability.
 But as small businesses are learning, this is not sustainable, with some even going as far as saying that food delivery apps are killing their business due to onerous fees being pocketed by the app owners.

 Restauranteurs recently took to social media to air their grievances over additional charges set by food delivery apps on top of the commission that they have to pay as the pandemic continues to drag on.
-Calls for boycott and concerns about delayed invoices and payment remittances, unreasonable cancellation of orders and the high platform fee were also raised.
+Calls for boycott and concerns about delayed invoices and payment remittances, unreasonable cancellation of orders, and the high platform fee were also raised.
 These are just a few of the risks that they take with them being at the mercy of food delivery companies.

 While there are obvious disadvantages, restaurant owners can still leverage their partnership with food delivery apps by viewing them as customer acquisition channels and not revenue drivers.
 It’s all about leveraging the visibility and reach provided by platforms like FoodPanda and GrabFood to introduce one’s brand and encourage customers to order directly from them or their physical stores.